What is the Green Educator Course ?

 How often do you hold The Green Educator Courses?

-We aim to offer ECs five or six times a year and potentially more in the coming years.
+We aim to offer GECs five or six times a year (excluding any potential customized courses).

 How do I get informed about future courses?

 All future courses will be posted on this website.
-You can also check the GS website and newsletters for updates.
+You can also check the Green School website and newsletters for updates.
 Subscribe to the Green School newsletters here.

 Do I get a certificate from the course?